 Amenities, attractions, and location.
 These are some of the major factors to consider when choosing accomodations for your Ocean City, Maryland vacation.
 An awesome view doesn’t hurt either.

-8 ways to choose the best Ocean City Maryland Hotels
+How to choose the best Ocean City hotel for your family

-- Ocean City is more than just hotels.
-You can also choose motels or condo rentals if those suit you best.
+- Finally, Ocean City lodging includes more than just hotels.
+There are also plenty of motels and vacation rentals, if those suit you best.

 Your Ocean City vacation starts here!